-The Very BEST Philly Cheesesteak Recipe
+The Best Philly Cheesesteak

-The real deal right in your own kitchen, this is the Best Philly Cheesesteak sandwich recipe on the internet.
+The real deal right in your own kitchen, this is the Best Philly Cheesesteak sandwich on the internet.
 Thinly sliced beef, melted Deli American, sautéed onions stuffed into a crusty roll…one bite and you’ll think you’re hanging out in old South Philadelphia.

 Having lived in the Philadelphia area MY WHOLE LIFE…I’ve been fortunate to have tried just about EVERY cheesesteak in every neighborhood you can think of.
 From the original Philly cheesesteak meccas to the flashy guys across the street, there is a rival cheesesteak just about everywhere you look.

 Most Philadelphians will tell you it’s not a cheesesteak if it isn’t ordered “Wiz Wit” (that’s processed cheese spread with onions for those of you not in the cheesesteak know) but I’m here to tell you I disagree.
 You see, to me the BEST Philly Cheesesteak is made with American cheese.

 Head out further from the city center and most cheesesteak joints toss their sliced meat with a mixture of onions and melted American cheese.
 The result is creamy, beefy bliss that sort of melts onto your tastebuds like a cozy blanket on a cold winter day.
 You can’t get that with “wiz”.
 You just can’t.

 So, making an authentic Philly Cheesesteak sandwich at home is pretty simple with just a handful of readily available ingredients like sliced ribeye, American Cheese and chopped onions.
 That’s it.
 And a roll, of course, how non-intimidating is that?!?